BaCd2P2: a promising impurity-tolerant counterpart of GaAs for photovoltaics: PL Fitting Derivation

-To obtain the absolute PL intensity we calibrated the PL system to correlate the detector reading to number of photons.
+{ To obtain the absolute PL intensity, we calibrated the PL system to correlate the detector reading to the number of photons.
 We did so through the following approach:

-\begin{enumerate} \labelenumi{\arabic{enumi}.} \item Shine a laser of a particular wavelength on a sample whose reflectivity is well characterized. \item Determine the light reflecting from the sample to the detector using the optical efficiency of the system and the initial power of the laser. \item Using the energy of the excitation light determine the number of photons hitting the detector to correlate it to the detector reading. \item Use the detector responsivity curve to determine the number of photons to detector reading for all other wavelengths of interest. \item Check values by repeating steps 1-3 using different samples and lasers with varying wavelengths. \end{enumerate}
+\begin{enumerate} \labelenumi{\arabic{enumi}.} \item Shine a laser of a given wavelength on a wafer of Si. \item Calculate the expected intensity of the Raman peak (photon flux) for the supplied laser power, while considering the optical efficiency of the system, and detector quantum efficiency. \item Correlate the expected photon flux to the detector reading (in counts/s) to obtain a photon-to-count correspondence. \item Check values by repeating steps 1-3 using excitation lasers with varying wavelengths. \end{enumerate}

-It is important to note that this approach assumes negligible signal loss from the sample surface to the detector.
+To begin, we calculate the Raman intensity ($I$), treating the sample as a semi-infinite, strongly absorbing, backscattering sample using Beer–Lambert depth integration.